DoTheEvo/ANGRYsearch/README.md

 Crontab does not try to catch up on a job if the PC has been off during scheduled time

+`conditional_mounts_for_autoupdate` in the config can prevent autoupdate from running if set mount points are not present.

 ### How it works & additional details: